-- Ensures that core standards in the design, development and implementation of ICT Business Applications are complied within the public service
+- Ensure that core standards in the design, development and implementation of ICT Business Applications are complied with in the public service

-- Ensures that core standards in the creation, use and storage of information are implemented in the public service
+- Ensure that core standards in the creation, use and storage of information are implemented in the public service

 - Conduct or facilitate independent audits of ICT business applications and ensure that corrective actions are implemented if necessary.